Arai En 305-il Kadavul: Soundtrack

-Production

-The film was shot in 82 days.
-A dedicated team visited nearly 800 bachelor mansions around Chennai before shortlisting on the one for the final shoot.
-Apart from Chennai, the crew also shot in Ambasamutharam, Achan Kovil in Kerala.

-Reception
+Release

+Arai En 305-il Kadavul was released on 18 April 2008.

+Critical reception

-The film received mixed reviews from critics; Rediff wrote "Yes, it's chock-full of comedy.
+Pavithra Srinivasan of Rediff.com wrote, "Yes, it's chock-full of comedy.
 But it makes you think, as well.
 A must-watch".
-Sify stated that it "is too melodramatic, mushy and slow, needs urgent trimming.
-Let us hope that Chimbudevan gets a better script where he will play to his strengths, next time around."
-Behindwoods wrote "Simbudevan seems to have begun making an attempt to classify the movie - either into a children’s movie or a full-length all-class comedy entertainer- and then given up in the end, leaving his comedy with an identity crisis."
+Sify felt the felt the film was too similar to Bruce Almighty and added that it "is too melodramatic, mushy and slow, needs urgent trimming.
+Let us hope that Chimbudevan gets a better script where he will play to his strengths, next time around".

+Box office

+Sify wrote that Arai En 305-il Kadavul had a "fantastic first day", despite releasing on the same day as the 2008 Indian Premier League (IPL) began, but "fell badly" on the next due to negative word of mouth.
+By contrast, The New Indian Express claimed that the film was a failure due to greater attention towards the IPL.